Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 This may seems like a little advantage for Mailfence but I consider it a draw because Proton’s features just does the job.

 Proton Mail and Mailfence plans have each pros & cons but Proton always offer more storage for the same price, and shows a more ambitious portfolio of services (VPN, password manager).
 Mailfence should probably do better here ; their free plan was so much limited that I could not test without paying.
-This is still a limited advantage for Proton because as good as they are, its services are less usable due to non-standard protocols and less mature apps (e.g. Proton Drive provides huge storage but as of now it can only be accessed through the web interface - no API, no automatic upload / synchronization).
+This is still a limited advantage for Proton because as good as they are, their services are less usable due to non-standard protocols and not always mature apps (e.g. Proton Drive provides huge storage but at the time of writing it can only be accessed through the web interface - no API, no automatic upload / synchronization).

 It’s also rare enough to mention that Proton’s support team answered quickly and, after a cold start, were quite efficient to answer my questions, even speaking a perfect French (although always pushing first the English response).
 However as said before, I haven’t even had the need to contact Mailfence’s customer support.

-Mailfence documentation, on its side, is quite a mess to search for : Google was better than their search field to find out SPF/DKIM/DMARC values for instance.
+Mailfence documentation, on its side, is quite a mess to search for : Google was better than their own website to find out SPF/DKIM/DMARC values for instance.

 Although it may be a bit in favor of Proton, I could not clearly determine a winner on this one…